 Apply for TUIP

-Sophomores, juniors, and seniors in good academic standing are welcome to apply for the Temple University Internship Program by completing the TUIP Student Application in Handshake.
+Undergraduate students in good academic standing are welcome to apply for the Temple University Internship Program by completing the TUIP Student Application in Handshake.
 Students eligible for Federal Work Study are highly encouraged to apply.

 - Acceptance into the program does not guarantee an internship.